genagain/version-control-tutorial/README.md

 # Version Control Tutorial

-This is a repository to
+This is a repository to teach the basics of version control

 Cloning